 Avoid summer months if possible

-It is really hot and with the millions of tourists that visit this country each year, the peak season of June to August is best avoided.
+It is really hot and with the millions of tourists that visit this country each year, avoid peak season of June to August.
 I’ve been in March and a few times at the end of September/beginning of October.
-Venice was actually enjoyable in March with few crowds and while autumn was still hot, the crowds were lessened than what it would have been even a month before, although there were still big crowds at Rome‘s main sites.
+Venice was actually enjoyable in March with few crowds.
+While autumn was still hot, the crowds were lessened than what it would have been even a month before.
+Although there were still big crowds at Rome‘s main sites.

 You need to watch your stuff in cities

-Pickpockets are almost as prevalent as the mosquitoes, and while I haven’t been a victim, I’ve seen/heard about others have their stuff.
-Rome, like other heavily visited European cities, is where you need to watch it the most in Italy.
+Pickpockets are almost as prevalent as the mosquitoes.
+While I haven’t been a victim, I’ve seen/heard about others being mugged.
+Be extra careful in Rome, pickpockets will target you the most here, like other heavily visited European cities.

 Validate your tickets